 Palmer is writing his report in May of 1854 from his travels in the fall of 1853 and so the original Yontocket Massacre most likely occurred in the summer of 1853.
 Palmer was a federal official, in fact Oregon Indian superintendent and was meticulous about his reports and his travel journals.
 Bledsoe’s account suggests Spring of 1853 for the Battery Point attack and so the next large Tolowa ceremony would likely be the summer solstice Needash of 1853.

 The Yontocket massacre destroyed the cultural center of the Tolowa peoples.
 Those of the renamed Burnt Ranch, moved to the village of Howonquet on the north side of Smith’s river.
 Massacres on the Tolowa continued for some years (see the Tolowa Chronology), as they were continually caught at their Needash ceremonies in the houses.
 It is these massacres that heavily contributed to the unrest in the region which resulted in the Rogue River Indian war.
-In fact, many Tolowas were imprisoned at the Lighthouse in 1855, to keep them from joining with Chief John’s confederacy, and it is likely they would have, considering this history.
+In fact, many Tolowas were imprisoned at Battery Point in 1855 to keep them from joining with Chief John’s confederacy, and it is likely they would have, considering this history.

 The numbers for this account are staggering (500), perhaps making this the largest known massacre of Native peoples in the history of the United States.
 Added to this are the successive totals of Chetko (24), and the successive Tolowa massacres, and the implications are staggering with at least 902 killed in 7 years.
-This may be the most persistent attempt by Americans to exterminate any tribe in US history.
-And there is no indication that anyone of the Whitemen were held accountable.
+This may be the most persistent attempt by Americans to exterminate any tribe in US history, and there is no indication that anyone of the Whitemen were held accountable.